 The Riot Ensemble is a modular and elastic group, which draws from the top emerging and professional UK chamber musicians to offer the highest degree of artistic quality and flexibility in programming.
-We are led by a core Artistic Board who collaboratively plan projects and listen to new repertoire from around the world.
+We are led by a core Artistic Board who collaboratively develop, plan and produce our projects.

 Adam Swayne is a founding member and programme director of The Riot Ensemble.
 He is widely regarded as one of the most versatile and eclectic musicians of his generation.
+As a soloist, Adam has performed at major venues throughout the U.K., including the BBC Proms and has given several live broadcasts on BBC Radio 3.
+He has performed concertos in Europe and America and has recorded for the UHR, NMB and Divine Art Record labels.
 Through regular concert appearances, commissions for new pieces, pioneering research and educational work, he continues to create and present new and challenging music for all kinds of people.
-Adam teaches piano at the Junior Royal Academy of Music and is Senior Lecturer and Head of Chamber Music at the University of Chichester.
+Having previously been Head of Chamber Music at the University of Chichester and a piano tutor at the Junior Royal Academy of Music, Adam joined the lecturing team at the RNCM in 2017.

 Ausias Garrigos, Principal Artist, Clarinets